 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-There is no documentation in BPH files as to whether the gravity source for the mine is properly constructed (sealed).
 The State has determined that these sources are NOT GWUDI or Ground Water Under the Direct Influence of surface water.